arvindkhoisnam/arvindkhoisnam/README.md

 - 👋 Hi, I’m @arvindkhoisnam
-- 🌱 I’m currently learning MERN
+- New to the world of development/programming 🧑‍💻 and passionately learning and exploring various technologies.
 <!---
 arvindkhoisnam/arvindkhoisnam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.